cloudandthings/terraform-aws-costnotifier/README.md

 This terraform module sends a daily cost report and the cost delta in a 7 day rolling period, scheduled on a CRON to a slack or teams channel of your choice.

 The module also reports on the top 5 services attributing to the daily cost.
-Its a very rudamentary means of managing the cost of your AWS bill, but it does provide a 1000 ft view of the current expenses for the previous day.
+Its a very rudimentary means of managing the cost of your AWS bill, but it does provide a 1000 ft view of the current expenses for the previous day.
 More on this module can be found on our [blog](https://medium.com/cloudandthings/aws-cost-notifier-e437bd311c54) on Medium.

 <!-- BEGIN_TF_DOCS -->
 ### Examples